mmelamud-godaddy/how-to-become-a-better-developer/common-mistakes.md

  - ### I Would Like to do a Better Job, But My Boss Won't Let Me!
  - ### If Only Customers Would Use Our Product in the Way We Designed and Developed It!

+Developers often assume that their customers will use their products exactly as they were designed and developed.
+However, this belief can lead to misguided assumptions, as customers have different needs, preferences, and contexts that can affect how they interact with the product.

+To create a valuable and satisfying product, developers must embrace customer feedback and be willing to make changes to the product based on this feedback.
+By doing so, developers can create a product that meets the unique needs and expectations of their customers, resulting in increased customer satisfaction and loyalty.